 I sent the charts home in each child’s folder with a sticky note attached encouraging parents have their child practice counting by 5s using the chart.

-And THAT is the secret to developing skip counting experts overnight.
+And that is the secret to developing kindergarten skip counting experts overnight.

 Let your students laminate the charts!
 Who knew?